ibm-cloud-docs/data-virtualization/self_serve_update.md

 # Self-serve system updates
 {: #self_serve_update}

-## Enterprise and Standard plans
+## Enterprise plan
 {: #ssu_plans}

-Enterprise and Standard plans give you the ability to apply system updates to your instances at a time of your choosing.
+The enterprise plan gives you the ability to apply system updates to your instances at a time of your choosing.

 The update process can be disruptive, especially for single node instances, so it's advisable to run the update during a maintenance window.
 {: important}